 You don’t have to complete a hike, huffing and puffing as you strive for a personal best.
 And you don’t have to partake in anything extreme, like flying through the air as you traverse trails on a mountain bike!
 A lot can happen in the quietest and most meditative moments.

-Whether you take life fast or slow, Surrey has enough parks, trails and bodies of water to suit every kind of traveler, including ones with wings.
+Whether you take life fast or slow, Surrey has enough parks, trails and bodies of water to suit every kind of traveller, including ones with wings.

 Did you know that Surrey is home to a number of parks that provide year-round birdwatching?
 In fact, there are over 200 unique species of birds to see in Surrey!
 Birdwatching is a contemplative, peaceful activity.
 For those who aren’t fans of ogling animals in captivity, it’s an ideal way to appreciate Surrey’s winged wildlife in their natural habitat.